 There are multiple protections on your VA-guaranteed loan if you are experiencing financial hardship due to the COVID-19 emergency.
 The hardship can be direct or indirect.
 For example, you may be directly affected because you have lost your job, or you may be indirectly affected because of childcare situations that have decreased your monthly income or increased your costs.

-Through June 30 of this year, you can make an initial request for COVID-19 forbearance.
+Through September 30, 2021, you can make an initial request for COVID-19 forbearance.
 VA expects your mortgage company to approve your request, for up to six months.
 VA also expects that, if you need additional forbearance after that, your mortgage company will approve, at your request, an additional COVID-19 forbearance for up to six months.